stoptime/brew/README.md

 # brew
 My homebrew recipes, thus far as created with Beer Alchemy V1.

-The index.php file will parse the _html directory and make a dynamic listing of all recipes and batches brewed under that recipe.
-I have that tied into a git hook so that whenever I push to my web server with updated batches/recipes the corresponding page will get updated - check it out: https://brew.mattmayes.com
+The make-index.php file will parse the _html directory and make a dynamic listing of all recipes and batches brewed under that recipe.
+An an experiment it calls a golang script to sanitize the file names.

 I am not sure how much longer I will be using this approach but wanted to keep all my recipes stored safely, and share them - use and brew at will!